KorbinianKuhn/datetime/README.md

 High performance date manipulations.

 This library just provides human readable functions for simple, mostly mathematical date operations.
 All operations are expecting a valid date object and do not check their input arguments to provide maximum performance.
-If you want immutability, use the ```clone``` function.
+If you want immutability, use the `clone` function.

 There are already a lot of very good libraries like momentjs, date-fns, dayjs or instadate.

 Use this library, if you want:

 - the highest performance
-- choose how to operate on dates (functional programming, prototyping or subclassing)
+- have a moment like syntax

 Don't use this library, if you need: